 Vice President of Research & Development at Kroger

-The use of IoT sensors to leverage real-time data was still innovative among retailers at the time, and there was no precedent for a deployment of temperature monitoring at the scale Kroger was discussing—more than 220 sensors per store.
+The use of IoT sensors to leverage real-time data was still innovative among retailers at the time, and there was no precedent for a deployment of temperature monitoring at this scale—more than 220 sensors per store.
 Kroger was focused on creating the most innovative solutions to improve customer experiences and workforce efficiencies while increasing its bottom line.

 Kroger has rolled out its automatic temperature monitoring program in all locations.
 The program monitors temperature trends and sends alerts to store management and facilities engineers when anomalies indicate a problem.
-The alert feature enables store associates to react to negative temperature trends well before they become food safety issues.
+The alert feature enables store associates to react to negative temperature trends well before they become food-safety issues.